- Surprising Yoga Benefits!

 It doesn’t necessarily have links to any religion, yoga enthusiasts simply believe that it gives you a stronger sense of self and the focus and strength to handle difficult situations as they arise.

-Encouraging findings from a systematic review of Yoga for Anxiety findings demonstrated the impact it can have on the condition.
+A systematic review of many anxiety research studies showed the amazing impact yoga can have on the condition.

-Yoga Nidra in particular, which is a deep form of meditation, has been shown to significantly reduce anxiety and depression.
+Yoga Nidra, which is a deep form of meditation, has been shown to significantly reduce anxiety and depression.

 If you’re feeling the stress then it seems that yoga can help.
 A 2005 study looked at 24 women who were experiencing mental distress.